cilium/cilium/Documentation/observability/visibility.rst

 Troubleshooting
 ---------------

-If L7 visibility is not appearing in ``cilium monitor`` or Hubble components, it is worth double-checking that:
+If L7 visibility is not appearing in ``cilium-dbg monitor`` or Hubble components, it is worth double-checking that:

  * No enforcement policy is applied in the direction specified in the